Canada's Top 20 Countdown: The Countdown

 The program was available to radio stations in two formats: CHR/Hot AC branded as Pop 20, and 1980s and early 1990s pop & rock branded as The Retro 20.
 A rock and a country version of the show were introduced in 2010 but have since been discontinued.
 Each program ran two hours in duration, and they counted down the 20 biggest songs from coast to coast in their respective genres.
 The program was syndicated to stations throughout Canada, as well as on Air Canada flights worldwide and, until its 2014 closure, on Canadian Forces Radio.
 A variation of the show, Canada's Top 20 Skate, has also been heard at hockey arenas throughout Canada.

-The CHR/Hot AC, and the now defunct rock version, of Canada's Top 20 were hosted by A. J. Reynolds.
+The CHR/Hot AC, and the now defunct rock version, of Canada's Top 20 were hosted by Alfred (A. J.) Reynolds.
 The defunct country version was hosted by Julia Kilbride.
 Other personalities featured in the program include Ed the Sock and Floyd Blaikie.